joebyjo/cinematch/README.md

     # fill in TMDB, OMDB keys, cookie secret, and DB credentials
     ```

-3. **Open in Dev Container in Visual Studio Code.**
+3. **Open the Project in a Dev Container Using VS Code**

-    - Use “Reopen in Container” if prompted, or manually open the folder in a Dev Container.
+   - If prompted, select **“Reopen in Container”** to launch the project inside the dev environment.
+   - Alternatively, open the folder in VS Code, then click the green corner icon (bottom-left) and choose **“Reopen in Container”** manually.
+   - New to Dev Containers?
+Follow this [official tutorial by VS Code](https://code.visualstudio.com/docs/devcontainers/tutorial) to get started.

 4. **Run the following commands:**